Configuration entries are Consul resources used to define datacenter-wide configuration

 kubectl apply command.

 HashiCups may take a minute or more to deploy and start.
-Use the following command to watch your deployment.
+Run the command

 You can test the application by viewing the user interface.
 Do this by forwarding the frontend deployment's port 80 to your development host.